Distressing Furniture: 6 Techniques Anyone Can Do

 Distressing Furniture Techniques

+There are many ways you can distress paint on your furniture, and these techniques will give you different looks and levels of distressing.
 Whichever method you choose, just be careful not to go too fast.
 Take your time and have fun!

-How to Distress Painted Wood with Sandpaper
+How to Distress Furniture With Sandpaper

 This is probably the most common way to distress furniture.
 You can use different grits of sandpaper, depending on how much paint you want to remove.
+Either way, sandpaper will take off the paint rather quickly.
+So be careful!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.